jrichards1999/fishfactsv2/README.md

 # Fish Facts!

 Fish Facts is a goofy little side project.
-It's an app that pulls a randomized fish facts + image using the Wikipedia API
+It's an app that pulls a randomized fish facts + image using the Wikipedia API I went a little crazy with the box shadows, sue me.

 ### This project was  was bootstrapped with Create React App, I've left the default README info below.